Leadership styles, just like everything else, evolve over time.

-Also referred to as “autocratic,” this style of leadership is based on the idea that the boss is the boss, and that’s that.
-If you’re a leader, you make all the decisions, hold all the power, and have little desire or need to gather team input.
+This top-down style of leadership is based on the idea that the boss is the boss, and that’s that.
+If you’re a leader, you make all the decisions, hold all the power, and have little desire or need to gather team input on a day-to-day basis.
 Employees and teammates are just people who follow orders.
 It’s a dated approach to management that belongs more in a mobster movie than in the modern workplace.

 Where it falls short: In just about every respect.
 Authoritarian structures foster stressful work environments because of their rigidity.
-People working under an autocratic leader generally find themselves looking for new jobs before long.
+People who work under autocratic leaders generally find themselves looking for new jobs before long.
 (Unless they’re a natural-born toady and/or complete and utter tool.)

 The democratic approach to leadership relies on every team member providing input to help the team move towards the best decisions.
 The leader may still ultimately make the call, but it will likely be in sync with the conversations that have been happening across the team.